enjaku4/rabarber/README.md

 Rabarber is an authorization library primarily designed for use in the web layer of your application, specifically in controllers and views.

 Rabarber takes a slightly different approach compared to some popular libraries.
-Instead of answering, "Who can perform actions on this record?" it focuses on a question: "Who can access this endpoint?"
-In Rabarber, authorization is expressed not as "A user with role 'editor' can edit a post," but rather as "A user with the role 'editor' can access a post editing endpoint."
+Rabarber focuses on the question: "Who can access this endpoint?".
+In Rabarber, authorization is expressed not as "A user with the role 'editor' can edit a post," but rather as "A user with the role 'editor' can access a post editing endpoint."

-#### Example Usage:
+#### Example of Usage:

-Consider a CRM application where users in different roles have distinct access levels.
-For instance, an accountant role can interact with invoices and orders but cannot access marketing information, while the marketer role has access to marketing-related data.
+Consider a CRM where users with different roles have distinct access levels.
+For instance, the role 'accountant' can interact with invoices and orders but cannot access marketing information, while the role 'marketer' has access to marketing-related data.

 ## Installation